Deploy a static WordPress site

 $ tree wp-static├── public│ ├── 2018│ ├── 2019│ ├── 404.html│ └── # More exported WordPress files├── workers-site│ ├── index.js│ ├── node_modules│ └── # More Workers script files└── wrangler.toml

-To preview and deploy our application, we need to fill out
+To preview and deploy your application, fill in the necessary fields in your

-wrangler.toml — the configuration file for this project.
-Most of the file has been pre-filled, but you need to specify your
+wrangler.toml file — the configuration file for this project.
+Fill in the field in

 wrangler.toml with your Cloudflare account ID.

-Using Wrangler’s preview feature, we can quickly upload a version of our site to the Cloudflare Workers preview service, and make sure that the static export looks like we’d expect.
+Using Wrangler’s preview feature, you can quickly upload a version of your site to the Cloudflare Workers preview service and review that the static export looks as expected.
 Running

-wrangler preview will upload your static site and preview it in a browser window.
+wrangler dev will upload your static site and preview it in a browser window.